Skip to main content

 Practise the ‘show me, tell me’ questions.

-General driving ability
+General driving ability (including independent driving)

 You’ll drive in various road and traffic conditions, but not on motorways.